nikonn01/GameOfLife/README.md

 # Game Of Life
-Simulation of cellular life using a 2D grid and four simple rules This application is created in Eclipse using Java language
+Simulation of cellular life using a 2D grid and four simple rules.
+This application is created in Eclipse using Java language.

 <img src="https://upload.wikimedia.org/wikipedia/commons/e/e5/Gospers_glider_gun.gif">